ruisong8/CV_Transformer_Efficiency/README.md

 ## Introduction

 We are from CityU GE2340 AI: Past, Present, & Future Group 32.
 This repository contains some of the code used in our project.
-We have gathered various libraries that compute the network's MACs and Params, and we found a [method](https://blog.csdn.net/rayso9898/article/details/130006580) for calculating the inference speed of the network.
+For those who are not familiar with our project, this repository have gathered various libraries that compute the network's MACs and Params, and found a [method](https://blog.csdn.net/rayso9898/article/details/130006580) for calculating the inference speed of the network.

 We would like to thank [**THOP**](https://github.com/ultralytics/thop), [**fvcore**](https://github.com/facebookresearch/fvcore), [**ptflops**](https://github.com/sovrasov/flops-counter.pytorch), and [**calflops**](https://github.com/MrYxJ/calculate-flops.pytorch) for their contributions.
 This repository is just a collection.